 Louis Sullivan’s most mature skyscraper design has a ruddy terra cotta façade with an elaborate capital comprised of the cornice, the frieze and a row of oculus windows.
+The Guaranty Building is also known as the Prudential Building.

 Scope of work